Assistant General Counsel Salary

 Common Career Paths for Assistant General Counsel

-Although some Assistant General Counsels become Deputy General Counsel, this progression is not the norm.
-However, the latter position does pay a little more at $175K.
+Although it's unusual, some Assistant General Counsels transition into jobs as Deputy General Counsels.
+The latter group reports earning a slightly lower median of $175K per year, though.
 An Associate General Counsel role is the most common promotion for Assistant General Counsels moving up the ladder.
 Pay for this role tends to be $136K per year.
-Another typical, albeit less common, transition for Assistant General Counsels is a General Counsel position, where earnings are usually $152K.
+Another typical, albeit less common, transition for Assistant General Counsels is a General Counsel position, where earnings are usually $153K.